 Lake Louise Ski Resort is located five minutes from the town of Lake Louise (and the Fairmont Chateau).
 From Banff it’s about 40-45 minutes, and 2 hours from Calgary airport.

 Whether you’re staying in Lake Louise or Banff, there are regular public shuttles that are free when you use your tri-area ski ticket.
 Having your own car adds a lot of flexibility and there’s a huge parking lot close to the base area.
-The Banff/Lake Louise Scout Field Guide has more information including price guides and contact details.

 Find a great map of the Canadian Rockies and location of each of the ski resorts here.

 Lake Louise has a long season.
 It usually operates in the first week of November and closes the first week of May.